-After retirement, she continued traveling with her family in support of the military.
+After 20 years in the U.S. Air Force, she retired, and continued traveling with her family in support of the military.
 She returned home to Jacksonville and worked for the state of Florida as a Local Veterans Employment Representative.
 This position gave her an understanding in some of the challenges veterans face, especially women.
 Answering to the call, she founded the Northeast Florida Women Veterans, Inc, in 2012.

 Dee is a graduate of William M. Raines High School and the Community College of the Air Force.
 She earned her Bachelor of Science degree in Business Management from Limestone College of Gaffney, South Carolina and her Master’s in Business Administration from The University of Phoenix.

 Dee is the proud daughter of Ms. Sallie E. Harris and the mother of two sons, Wes and Cyrus; and one daughter, DeAndra.

 Mental Health Counselor